 Are you Prepared for Disaster?
 Business Continuity Planning for Email Outages

-It happens to everyone who uses any provider — suddenly your email is no longer working.
+It happens to everyone who uses any email service: suddenly your email is no longer working.
 If it’s just for a few minutes or some scheduled time at night, it’s usually no big deal.
-However, if it’s in the middle of your work day and you rely on email, you may have a problem.
+However, if it’s in the middle of your work day and you rely on email, you may have a big problem.

 What do you do if your email stays offline for 5 minutes … 10 minutes … an hour … and you don’t know when it is coming back?

 True, there is no guarantee that such an issue won’t happen, but it certainly can and it happens all the time to companies large and small with in-house and outsourced services of all kinds.

 There is a lot that can be done to prevent predictable problems like hardware failure — e.g., redundancy, load balancing, etc. However, there is little that can be done to prevent human error.
 Yes, policies can be put in place, staff can be trained, etc. But it only takes one accidental misstep at the wrong time to initiate downtime immediately … or which creates a time bomb that surfaces unexpectedly in the future.

 Additionally, external factors could affect your ability to use email.
 E.g.,